-We enjoyed the Monarch, the common areas, and the layout of the ship.
-For a relatively older ship (1991), we expected to find more wear & tear, but the Monarch was actually in good shape.
+We mostly enjoyed the Pullmantur Monarch ship itself, the common areas, and the layout of the cruise.
+For a relatively older ship (1991), we expected to find more wear & tear, but the Monarch was actually in decent shape.

 The All-Inclusive Drink Package on the Pullmantur Monarch

-A big miss in the drink department were the beers, as the only included beer was Miller Genuine Draft.
-For a $1-per-beer upgrade charge, you could indulge in a Miller Lite.
+A big miss in the drink department was the beers.
+The only included beer was Miller Genuine Draft.
+Or for a $1-per-beer upgrade charge, you could indulge in a Miller Lite.
 A $2 upcharge would get you a prized Mexican cerveza such as a Corona or Dos Equis.
 And that was the extent of their entire beer selection.
-We found it laughable that we could get some delicious Spanish cava or a Beefeater Gin & Tonic for free, yet had to pay a $2 upcharge for the piss that is Corona.
+We found it laughable that we could get some delicious Spanish cava or a Beefeater Gin & Tonic for free, yet had to pay a $2 upcharge for such an unremarkable beer as Corona.

 But while the beer was a miss, the coffee was yet another hit.
-A nice variety of expertly crafted and caffiene-rich espresso based drinks helped greatly to counteract the constant time changes.
+A nice variety of expertly crafted and caffeine-rich espresso-based drinks helped greatly to counteract the time changes of constantly losing an hour of sleep.
 Morning cappuccinos and double espressos were a treat to help thwart any effects from overindulging at the bar the night prior.

 The Cuisine on the Pullmantur Monarch

 Overall, we were pretty happy with the food onboard the Pullmantur Monarch.
-Given the $159 price point of the 13-night voyage, we weren’t expecting much.
-So we were pleasantly surprised to find some decadent 3-course meals each night that were made complete with constantly flowing wine pours.
+Given the $159 price point of the 13-night voyage, our expectations we low.
+So we were pleasantly surprised to find some decadent 3-course meals each night that was made complete with constantly flowing wine pours.

 Activities on the Pullmantur Monarch

-With so many sea days, we hoped there would be plenty of activities to help occupy our time and help us to mingle.
-While there were some, it usually wasn’t a packed agenda aboard the Pullmantur Monarch.
+With so many sea days, we hoped there would be plenty of activities to help occupy our time and help us to mingle with other cruisers.
+While there were some activities, it usually wasn’t a packed agenda aboard the Pullmantur Monarch.

-Each afternoon there was usually a game or two by the pool, which was followed by a trivia before dinner at one of the inside lounges.
-At night there was occasionally a game show style event to participate in or watch.
+Each afternoon there was a game or two by the pool, which was followed by trivia at one of the inside lounges.
+At night there was occasionally a game show event to participate in, or watch.